Pennsylvania

 Indemnity Agreements

 Pennsylvania does not have a general anti-indemnity statute for construction contracts, but it does have a statute that prohibits the indemnity of design professionals for claims arising out of (1) the preparation or approval of maps, drawings, change orders, designs or specifications, or (2) the giving or failure to give directions or instructions, provided that the failure is the primary cause of the damage.
 68 Pa.
 Stat.
-Ann. § 491 (West 2022) .
+Ann. § 491 (West 2024).
 This provision does not apply to limitations of liability.
 Valhal, 44 F.3d at 204.
+Indemnity clauses are construed against the party who drafts the indemnity clause, especially when that party is the indemnitee.
+Ratti v.
+Wheeling Pittsburgh Steel Corp., 758 A.2d 695, 702 (Pa.
+Super.
+Ct.
+2000).

 Enforceability of Waiver of Consequential Damages Clauses